 Click here for the process of handling an item not received case once they've opened it.

-Once the return has begun
+Once the buyer initiates the return

+You'll need to find the order in your Easync orders page by either searching the buyers username or the transaction ID or something.
 If you used AO for that order then the order ID will be a clickable link that takes you to the source market.

 Go to that link and begin a return process for that product.